Gabri40/ComputationalIntelligence/log.md

 I tried different approaches, from minimax to a Q-Learning player, ending with a player using Deep Q-Learning with a replay buffer.

-Most of the approaches i tried are in the `quixo` folder aside the very catastrophic ones .
+Most of the approaches I tried are in the `quixo` folder aside the very catastrophic ones .

 ## 2. The Players